click on the menu below to navigate this site

 Lawrie looking at the Remarkables.

 Lawrence and I got up early and drove to the Coronet Peak ski field.
 This is the second ski resort easily accessible from Queenstown.
-It turns out there are two ways to get to Coronet Peak from Queenstown the long way and the short way; we of course took the long way due to my miss guidance.
+It turns out there are two ways to get to Coronet Peak from Queenstown—the long way and the short way.
+Of course, we took the long way due to my misguidance.

-Still we arrived at the parking lot just as the lifts were starting and to a clear blue sky.
+Still, we arrived at the parking lot just as the lifts were starting, and to a clear blue sky.
 The view from Coronet Peak of Queenstown and the Remarkables is just spectacular.
-That evening Fred arrived from Australia and joined us on our New Zealand skiing expedition.
+That evening, Fred arrived from Australia and joined us for our New Zealand skiing expedition.

 Friday, August 24, 2007